-- engage in securities lending, repurchase and reverse repurchase transactions: - engage in short selling (the portfolio manager does not currently engage in short selling but may do so in the future without further notice to investors); and - invest in certain U.S. listed ETFs that replicate an index on a leveraged basis and/or that invest in physical commodities.
+- use derivatives for hedging and non-hedging purposes; - engage in securities lending, repurchase and reverse repurchase transactions;

+- engage in short selling (the portfolio manager does not currently engage in short selling but may do so in the future without further notice to investors); and - invest in certain U.S. listed ETFs that replicate an index on a leveraged basis and/or that invest in physical commodities.